nikalon/nikalon-hugo-theme/README.md

 Whenever you want to create a new post you can issue the command `hugo new post/new-post.md` where *new-post.md* can be the name you want.
 Your post will be located in `content/post/new-post.md` and you can start writing it.

 # Post variables
-By default this theme will generate a webpage with a title and text content for every single post you create.
+By default this theme will generate a web page with a title and text content for every single post you create.
 You can alter the way the posts are shown by setting a few variables in the [front matter](https://gohugo.io/content-management/front-matter).

 ## Article picture
 A picture is worth a thousand words.
 You can set an image to be displayed in the list of articles and the article itself.